canonical/packer-maas/debian/README.md

 images present in your setup, hence a through investigation and testing might be required prior to deployment.

+To work around a conflict, it is possible to name the preseed file something similar to curtin_userdata_custom_amd64_generic_debian-10 assuming the architecture was set to amd64/generic and the uploaded name was set to custom/debian-10.

 ### Makefile Parameters

 #### PACKER_LOG